 Preheat oven to 475 degrees, with racks in upper and lower thirds.
 Divide mushrooms, garlic, and 1 tablespoon oil between two large rimmed baking sheets; season with salt and pepper, and toss.
 Roast, tossing occasionally, until mushrooms are tender and browned, 15 to 20 minutes.
-Refrigerate 2 cups for Tostadas, up to 2 days.
+Refrigerate 2 cups for Steak Tostadas with Cilantro Sour Cream, up to 2 days.
 Set aside remaining mushrooms.

 In a small bowl, combine paprika, oregano, red-pepper flakes, and 2 teaspoons salt.
 Rub steaks with 1 tablespoon oil, then spice mixture.